 After the deposit is made, please e-mail a scanned copy of the deposit slip with the group name or focal point and contact to [email protected] for proper acknowledgment of donation.
 You may also call our Donor Service Hotline at (02) 4038471.

 What are other ways I can donate to UNHCR?

 You may also sign up at one of our face-to-face fundraising booths in malls, offices, and other event sites.
-Follow us on Facebook at Facebook.com/UNHCRPhilippines for updates on our booth locations.
+Follow us on Facebook at Facebook.com/UNHCRPhilippines for updates on our booth locations, or visit this page.